 Most of these trips will take about half a day to complete, but transportation from Berlin could take another 1 ½ – 2 hours, so you may want to set aside an entire day for these Potsdam tours.

-- €17 for Adults | €14 for Seniors and Youths
+- €22 for Adults | €20 for Seniors and Youths

-- 9:45 am on Saturdays, Sundays and Thursdays
+- 10:00 am on Wednesdays and Sundays

 - More information or to book.

-- €15 for Adults | €13 for Students (with ID)
+- €17 for Adults | €15 for Students (with ID)

-- 11:00 am on Sundays, Tuesdays and Thursdays
+- 11:00 am on Sundays, Tuesdays, and Thursdays

 - More information and to book.